3dcitydb/3dcitydb/README.md

 * Collaboration with Giorgio Agugiaro from TU Delft on getting the [QGIS plugin for 3DCityDB V4](https://github.com/tudelft3d/3DCityDB-Tools-for-QGIS) upgraded to V5.
 (In fact, Giorgio and his team are already working on this)
-* Support for the CityGML 3.0 modules Versioning and Pointcloud
+* Support for the CityGML 3.0 modules Versioning and Pointcloud in the citydb-tool

 More information on CityGML
 ---------------------------